jncc/catalog/README.md

 ### Run container

+If you need to run the container locally for testing you can run with the following command: `

+*NB - Run from the project root*

-If you need to run the container locally for testing you can run with the following command `docker run -p 9001:8081 -d --env-file .env jncc/catalog` where the `--env-file .env` parameter points to a .env with all the configuration required as in the `.env.example` file.
+    docker run -p 9001:8081 -d --env-file .env jncc/catalog

+where the `--env-file .env` parameter points to a .env with all the configuration required as in the `.env.example` file.

 The `NODE_ENV` environment varaible **must not** be set to `developement` when its being supplied to the docker container however as this is an option only for local development outside the docker container